-There is no doubt that food on the island is expensive.
+There is no doubt that food on Hawaii, the Big island is expensive.
 The cost of a gallon of milk might just have you headed towards the hills.
 Don’t loose hope though.
-With a little planning and research you can find something to fit your budget and a whole lot of family friendly options.
+With a little planning and research you will know where to eat in Kona at a price that can fit your budget along with a whole lot of family friendly options.

 - Island Lava Java 75-5799 Alii Drive Kailua-Kona Tel: 808.327.2161.
 This was by far my favorite breakfast place on the island.
 Make sure you go early on Sunday for brunch and have the Guava Bread Pudding French Toast

 - Kona Farmers Market 75-5769 Alii Drive, Kailua Kona.
 If you like your breakfast fresh and on the go this is the best place to stop before hitting the beach.
 Grab a bag of freshly cut pineapple, a bunch of bananas and some cinnamon bread and you are good to go.

 - Tacos El Unico 75-5729 Alii Dr Ste T103, Kailua-Kona Tel: 808.326.4033.
 Decent tacos, rice and beans.
 Your choice of meat includes the usuals plus beef cheek and tongue, which by the way are delicious.

 - Bianellis Gourmet Pizza & Pasta Keauhou Shopping Center, 78-6831 Alii Dr., Suite B106, Kailua-Kona Tel: 808.322.0377.
 Easy pizza and pasta spot if you are looking for take out or casual sit down.
 They have some pretty tasty specialty pizzas or you can build your own.
 Pastas seem to run along traditional lines.
 Gluten-free pasta is available.